First Call for Faculty Awards – deadline March 2, 2020

 Last year’s winners were:

-- Liane Houghtalin, Professor of Classics (Grellet C. Simpson Award)
+Leslie E. Martin, Associate Professor of Sociology (Grellet C. Simpson Award)

-- Eric Bonds, Assistant Professor of Sociology (Outstanding Young Faculty Award)
+Elizabeth A. Johnson-Young, Assistant Professor of Communication (Outstanding Young Faculty Award)

-- Christopher Kilmartin, Professor of Psychology (Waple Faculty Professional Achievement Award)
+Elizabeth F. Larus, Professor of Political Science (Waple Faculty Professional Achievement Award)

 The Mary W. Pinschmidt Award is determined by the Senior Class.
-Last year’s winner was Maria Isabel Martinez-Mira, Associate Professor of Spanish.
 Please do not nominate anyone for the Pinschmidt award through this process.
 A list of all past recipients of these awards is available at:

 All full-time continuing faculty are eligible to be nominated for the Simpson Award or for the Graduate Faculty Award.
 Keep in mind, though, that the Simpson Award is for outstanding undergraduate teaching.
 Also, nominees for the Graduate Faculty Award must be persons who teach graduate students and have distinguished themselves as members of a graduate program at the University.